pen-pad-revival/pen-pad-revival.github.io/index.md

 This is the humble beginning of a website for the PEN &amp; PAD revival community - https://pen-pad-revival.github.io

 ## [Interviews](https://github.com/pen-pad-revival/interviews/)

+### A conversation with Alan Rector about PEN & PAD, recorded in 4 parts, October 21, 2021
+Alan Rector, a central researcher in the PEN & PAD approach to electronic health records, in a conversation with Erik Sundvall and Daniel Karlsson

 1. Intro & Demo of PEN & PAD - Now available at [https://youtu.be/PGEAmJJ4frU](https://youtu.be/PGEAmJJ4frU)
     * Who is Alan Rector and how did he get involved in this?
     * What was PEN&PAD?
 (Including live demo of the PEN & PAD-based Clinergy user interface)